 - Interdepartmental Communication and Collaboration: The easier it is for teams to communicate, the more likely they are to do so.
 The right tools can go a long way in terms of making cross-department communication second nature for your employees.

-- Informational Content Creation and Distribution: Knowledge base tools (like Helpjuice) allow companies to house any and all important information in one central location.
+- Informational Content Creation and Distribution: Knowledge base tools (like Helpjuice) or a corporate wiki allow companies to house any and all important information in one central location.
 In turn, your sales team will always be able to find what they’re looking for with relative ease.

 Again, the goal isn’t to simply make your sales team’s job “easier”; it’s to enable your salespeople to be more efficient and effective in their duties.
 That said, when considering adopting different tools within your organization for any reason, you should also consider how they may—whether directly or indirectly—impact sales enablement.